wattsm/genetic-algorithms/README.md

 Mutation of timetables is simply removing a course lecture from a slot and creating a new lecture (with randomly assigned tutor and room) and assigning it to a slot on the same day.

+### Sandbox

+The project GeneticAlgorithms.Sandbox is a console application which can be used to play around with the parameters of the engine.

+Currently it is performing timetable generation.
+A timetable is generating, with information about each generation printed to the screen.
+Once a solution has been found or the maximum number of generations has been reached the fittest timetable is rendered as XML to /bin/debug|release/timetable.xml.